MATERNAL CHILD HEALTH FELLOWSHIP CORE FACULTY

-Dr. Gomez is Program Director of the Family Medicine Residency Program.
+Dr. Gomez is the Fellowship Program Director and the Program Director of the Family Medicine Residency Program.
 He earned a BS degree in Biochemistry from the UC Los Angeles, and graduated from Chicago Medical School in Illinois.
 Dr. Gomez completed his residency with UC Davis Family Medicine Program in Merced, California.
 He is particularly involved in family-oriented adult and pediatric HIV/AIDS care, and is currently the Medical Director of the Pacific AIDS Education Training Center in the San Joaquin Valley.
 Dr. Gomez’s other clinical interests include obstetrics and inpatient medicine.
 Dr. Gomez precepts and provides clinical care at our rural site in Selma, and is an Advisory Faculty for the Advanced Life Support in Obstetrics course held yearly at UCSF Fresno.

 BRIAN MORGAN, MD, PhD